godotengine/godot-docs/learning/features/networking/high_level_multiplayer.rst

     remote func register_player(id, info):

 This keyword has two main uses.
 The first is to let Godot know that this function can be called from RPC.
-If no keywords are added, Godot will block any attempts to call functions for security.
+If no keywords are added
+Godot will block any attempts to call functions for security.
 This makes security work a lot easier (so a client can't call a function to delete a file on another client's system).